SST-6809 Single Board Computer

 >L

-You can load S19 records using copy and past into the terminal emulator window, or use minicom's ASCII upload mode:
+You can load S19 records using copy and paste into the terminal emulator window, or use minicom's cut-and-paste feature:

 Choose a file name